Effective Date: 01/01/2008

 Confidential information (verbal, written, or machine readable) is accessible to employees through the course of employment at the university, is proprietary or non-public information of the university, and is considered confidential.
 All confidential information should be maintained by all employees in a manner which ensures its privacy and safety.

-If an employee overhears or observes another employee sharing or discussing confidential information in an inappropriate area, the Employee Relations Office or Integrity Hotline should be contacted.
+If an employee overhears or observes another employee sharing or discussing confidential information in an inappropriate area, Employee Relations or the Integrity Hotline should be contacted.
 They are responsible for investigating the allegations.